 - Quality of Life & Wellness

-How to Be Kind
+How to Be a Kind Person

 We have all experienced kindness from a stranger in one way or another.
 Well, hopefully you have.
 The kind gesture might have been big or small.
 Regardless, I hope the act made an impact on you and made your day!
 Or Week!
 Or Year!

 I know I've had many encounters.
 It's because of those frequent, enlightening moments I gravitate towards passing on kindness to strangers.